How to Choose a Martial Arts School

 • How long has he/she practiced this art?

-Does the teacher have any experience as a teacher, or is he or she merely a skilled martial artist?
+Does the teacher have any teaching experience, or is he or she merely a skilled martial artist?
 Great martial artists are not necessarily great teachers because great football players can make bad coaches (and vice versa).

-Too many schools now have black belts that have earned their belts in just a few years.
+Too many schools now have black belts earned in just a few years.
 Be very cautious of these types of instructors.
-The other important question that you want to ask is who teaches the classes.
+Another important question is who teaches the classes.
 Many schools, even though they have a black belt on staff, might have an under black belt teaching the classes.
-Worse yet, many use a method of having white belts taught by Orange belts (the next belt up) and Orange belts learning from the next belt up.
+Worse yet, many use a method in which white belts are taught by Orange belts (the next belt up), and Orange belts learn from the next belt up.

 Age Groups

 Classes should be divided by age groups.
 Naturally, if you’re an adult, you do not want to be in a class with a bunch of kids.
-And kids should be separated by age groups such as 4 to 5, 6 to 8, etc. Each of these age groups has different learning abilities physically, emotionally, socially, and intellectually.
+And kids should be separated by age groups such as 4 to 5, 6 to 8, etc. Each of these age groups has different learning abilities, both physical, emotional, social, and intellectual.
 The programs offered should be geared toward these different areas and age groups.
 The school should not have one plan for all these different age groups.
-In other words, the techniques can be the same, but the way they are taught and introduced at the different age groups should be different.
+In other words, the techniques can remain the same, but the way they are taught and introduced to different age groups should differ.

 Class Sizes, Times, and Length

 Class sizes can be large or small.
-The vital point to remember here is that the student to instructor ratio.
+The vital point to remember here is the student-to-instructor ratio.
 I recommend having one instructor for every ten students.

 Typically, classes should be about 30 to 45 minutes.
-Believe me; if you are taking a fast-paced class with a great instructor, you will have a fantastic workout.
-If you decided on a slower-paced workout such as Tai Chi, the same holds true.
+Believe me, if you are taking a fast-paced class with a great instructor, you will have a fantastic workout.
+If you choose a slower-paced workout, such as Tai Chi, the same holds true.
 The postures, though gentle and slow, really work the muscles, so you want gradual progress.

 Belts and Testing